William Contreras Player Props: Brewers vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have a 4.25 team ERA that ranks 17th across all league pitching staffs.
+- The Pirates have the 17th-ranked team ERA across all MLB pitching staffs (4.25).

-- The Pirates surrender the fewest home runs in baseball (78 total, one per game).
+- The Pirates give up the first-fewest home runs in baseball (78 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.